Pearland High School: Football

 During the 2010 Football season, the Pearland High School football team had a perfect 16–0 record and upset the Euless Trinity Trojans in the Texas 5A State Football Championship.
 Notable athletes on the team include QB Trey Anderson, RB Dustin Garrison, DE Samuel Ukwuachu, and LB Kendall Ehrlich.
 The football team returned to the state championship game in 2013, but lost to the Kyler Murray led Allen Eagles in a blowout.

 On October 3, 2014, its football team defeated the Dawson Eagles.
-This was the first year that Pearland and Dawson has ever played each other in a football game.
+This was the first year that Pearland and Dawson had ever played each other in a football game.
 Pearland would win again in 2015.
 In 2016 and 2017, Dawson would take the victory over Pearland.
 In the 2018 game held in the University of Houston’s TDECU Stadium, Pearland defeated Dawson.
 However, in 2019 and 2020, Dawson would take back the win.
-During the 2021-2022 season Pearland took their revenge and defeated Dawson.
+During the 2021-2022 season, Pearland took their revenge and defeated Dawson.